oxc-project/oxc-project.github.io/src/docs/learn/architecture/ast-tools.md

 - A user changes the oxc_crate.
 - A watch change picks it up.
 - Parse all types marked `#[ast]`.
-- Saves them into a model, e.g. `struct ASTModel { name: String, attributes: Vec<Attributes> }`.
+- Record details of all AST types in a schema.
-- Generate code and save file.
+- Generate code from schema and save to files.

 ## Infrastructure